Hawley: SCOTUS LGBT Ruling Marks Turning Point for Conservatives

-Sen. Josh Hawley (R-MO) called the Supreme Court’s decision that redefined “sex” in the 1964 Civil Rights Act to include “sexual orientation” and “gender identity” a “historic piece of legislation” that “marks a turning point for every conservative.”
+The Supreme Court’s decision to redefine the sex of men and women within the 1964 Civil Rights Act “marks a turning point for every conservative,” said Sen. Josh Hawley (R-MO).

+The Supreme Court redefined male or female “sex” to add male and female “sexual orientation” and “gender identity” in what Hawley described as a “historic piece of legislation.”

 Stressing the opinion, written by Justice Neil Gorsuch in Bostock v.
 Clayton County was “legislation,” Hawley noted on the floor of the U.S. Senate Tuesday the far-reaching consequences of the ruling: